fw4spl-org/fw4spl-doc/FAQ/FAQ-FW4SPL.rst

 How can I debug my program ?
 =============================

-Firstly, you can change thee log level of a sub-project in the CMake configuration.
+Firstly, you can change the log level of a sub-project in the CMake configuration.

-Where allowed values are : ['trace', 'debug', 'info', 'error', 'fatal', 'warning', 'disable']. the value 'trace' gives me the maximun of log, 'disable' disables log.
+The allowed values are : ['trace', 'debug', 'info', 'error', 'fatal', 'warning', 'disable']. the value 'trace' gives me the maximun of log, 'disable' disables log.

-    note a : Print many log messages ( by activating trace on all sub-projects for ex. ) can be very time consuming for the application.
+   **note a** : Printing many log messages ( by activating trace on all sub-projects for ex. ) can be very time consuming for the application.

-    note b : Under windows system, log messages are saved on filesystem in SLM.log file, in the working directory.
+    **note b** : Under windows system, log messages are saved on filesystem in SLM.log file, in the working directory.

-Secondly, you can use gdb (Linux/Mac) or Visual Studio (Windows) to debug your application in running with a program compiling in debug (racy DEBUG=full myApp).
+Secondly, you can debug your application using gdb (Linux/Mac) or Visual Studio (Windows) and compiling your application in Debug mode

-    note a : you can use gdb like this "LD_LIBRARY_PATH=./lib gdb -arg bin/launcher Bundles/myApp/myProfile.xml", and press "r" for run the program
+    **note a** : you can use gdb like this "LD_LIBRARY_PATH=./lib gdb -arg bin/launcher Bundles/myApp/myProfile.xml", and press "r" for run the program

-    note b : you can use under gdb the command "catch throw" hence gdb will stop near the error note c : Documentation to learn using gdb : http://www.cs.tau.ac.il/lin-club/lecture-notes/GDB_Linux_telux.pdf
+    **note b** : you can use under gdb the command "catch throw" hence gdb will stop near the error **note c** : Documentation to learn using gdb : http://www.cs.tau.ac.il/lin-club/lecture-notes/GDB_Linux_telux.pdf

 Thirdly, you can manage the program complexity by reducing the number of activated components (in profile.xml) and the number of created services (in config.xml) to better localize errors.

-Fourthly, verify that your profile.xml / config.xml and each bundle plugin.xml are well-formed, by using xmllint (command line tool provided by libxml2).
+Fourthly, verify that your profile.xml / plugin.xml and each bundle plugin.xml are well-formed, by using xmllint (command line tool provided by libxml2).

 I have an assertion/fatal message when I launch my program, any idea to correct the problem ?
 ===================================================================================================